alibabacloud-howto/function-compute-with-oss-trigger/README.md

 ```

 ### Test the function
 Before creating a trigger, you can simulate the execution process by triggering an event.
-In this step, it simulates
+In this step, we simulate
-the execution process of Function Compute when an object in the source/ directory is created in the OSS bucket.
+the execution process of Function Compute when an object is uploaded into the `source/` directory in the OSS bucket.
 You can use this method for debugging and testing.

 To test the function in the Function Compute console, follow these steps:
-1. Log on to the [Function Compute console](https://fc.console.aliyun.com/).
+1. Connect to the [Function Compute console](https://fc.console.aliyun.com/) then select your service and function.
-2. On the code execution page, click __Trigger Event__.
+2. Open the code tab and click on the "Event" button.
-3. Set the trigger __event__ as OSS trigger event.
+3. Write the following event and click on "OK":

+    ```json
+    {
+      "events": [
+        {
+          "eventName": "ObjectCreated:PutObject",
+          "eventSource": "acs:oss",
+          "eventTime": "2017-04-21T12:46:37.000Z",
+          "eventVersion": "1.0",
+          "oss": {
+            "bucket": {
+              "arn": "acs:oss:ap-southeast-1:1237050315505689:fc-with-oss-trigger",
+              "name": "fc-with-oss-trigger",
+              "ownerIdentity": "1237050315505689",
+              "virtualBucket": ""
+            },
+            "object": {
+              "deltaSize": 122539,
+              "eTag": "688A7BF4F233DC9C88A80BF985AB7329",
+              "key": "source/serverless.png",
+              "size": 122539
+            },
+            "ossSchemaVersion": "1.0",
+            "ruleId": "9adac8e253828f4f7c0466d941fa3db81161e853"
+          },
+          "region": "ap-southeast-1",
+          "requestParameters": {
+            "sourceIPAddress": "140.205.128.221"
+          },
+          "responseElements": {
+            "requestId": "58F9FF2D3DF792092E12044C"
+          },
+          "userIdentity": {
+            "principalId": "262561392693583141"
+          }
+        }
+      ]
+    }
+    ```

+    > __Note__: don't forget to adapt the bucket name twice if you have chosen a different name than in this demo.

-4. Click __Invoke__.
+4. Click on "Invoke".
-5. After the function is executed successfully, you can find the `processed` directory named under the corresponding
+5. After the function is executed successfully, you can find the `processed` directory in the OSS bucket.
-OSS bucket.
-This directory contains the serverless.png processed image.
+    This directory should contain the "serverless.png" image.
-6. In the __Test Event__ dialog box, select __OSS Template__, and edit your `arn`, `name`, `ownerIdentity`, and `key`
-parameters in the event template accordingly.

 ![Function Compute Invoke Function](images/fc-invoke-function.png "Function Compute Invoke Function")